-In the past, completely avoiding the food allergen or delaying introduction of other allergenic foods was the focus of management.
-Now the management of food allergies is more proactive and targeted at improving a child’s dietary variation, quality of life and reducing food phobias – but of course, within safety boundaries.
+In the past, completely avoiding the food allergen or delaying the introduction of other allergenic foods was the focus of management.
+Now the management of food allergies is more proactive and targeted at improving a child’s dietary variation, quality of life and reducing food phobias – but of course, within safe boundaries.

 We’ll answer some common questions and concerns parents have about food allergies: